BeBOP-OBON/0_protocol_collection_template/README.md

 This repository is a "template respository".
 For guidance on how to create your own repository from this template please see [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

-1. Navigate to the main page of the repository
+On the main page of this repository:
-2. Above the file list, click "Use this template".
+1. Above the file list, click "Use this template".
-3. Select "Create a new repository".
+2. Select "Create a new repository".
-4. Choose repository ownership (select BeBOP-OBON to be featured on this page) and name your repository after your project or institution
+3. Choose repository ownership (select "BeBOP-OBON" to be featured on the BeBOP page) and name your repository after your project or institution
-  - *You can always link your repository later to the BeBOP-OBON space if you would like to work on it within your own github location first.*
+  - *You can always link your repository later to the BeBOP-OBON github space if you would like to work on protocols within your own github location first.*

 ### Editing the protocol templates
 In your new repository, you may then freely edit the content sections of the protocol in markdown.
 If you are unfamiliar with markdown language, please see this list of resources and softwares to support your work: